HD111995/jonasermert/README.md

 📫 How to reach me: LinkedIn

-💬 Ask me about Java, Spring, HTML, CSS, SCSS, ReactJS, NodeJS, npm, ExpressJS
+💬 Ask me about Java, Spring, HTML, CSS, SCSS, ReactJS, NodeJS, npm, ExpressJS, MySQL, MongoDB

 ⚡️ Fun facts: I'm a huge fan of Harry Potter; I always check a second time if I have really locked the door